 - LINE for Business: Finding Customers on LINE

 - LINE for Business: Chat Links, QR Codes & Website Buttons

 - LINE for Business: Messaging Customers

 LINE is a free messaging app with 5 main panels.
 The Friends panel shows your friends, groups, and LINE Official Accounts with a search on top.
 While the chats panel contains all your previous individual and group chats with friends.

 The Timeline has stories on top and a list of posts below.
-Much like Facebook or Instagram you post short videos as stories for friends to see or add posts with content that can be shared, liked or commented on.
+Much like Facebook or Instagram, you can post short videos as stories for friends to see or add posts with content that can be shared, liked or commented on.

 The Calls panel allows LINE voice calls for free in-app calls or calls to landlines and mobile numbers for a small fee.
 Lastly, the More panel shows LINE features like LINE Man or LINE Idol which can vary from country to country.

 Similar to WeChat Pay, LINE Pay is designed to replace all the payments you need to do in your life.
 This includes payments on the LINE Store, at physical stores, online, and even sending money to friends.

 However, users can only use LINE Pay in-store in Japan, Taiwan, and Thailand.
 In other countries, you can only use LINE Pay in the Line Store in-app or for subscription upgrades for your LINE Official Account.

 LINE Friends, Stickers and Points